 The JPA/ILSBA provides that the City will forward submittals for Comprehensive Plan Amendments for property located within the JPA within thirty days of receipt to Sarasota County for review.
-The subject application was deemed complete on September 22, 2020 by the City's Planning and Zoning Division and was forwarded to Sarasota County staff on September 28, 2020.
+The subject application was deemed complete on October 14, 2020 by the City's Planning and Zoning Division and was forwarded to Sarasota County staff on October 28, 2020.
 The agreement indicates that the County will provide comments within 20 working days of receipt.
-The County provided comments and application review comments on October 27, 2020.
-Staff has forwarded all County comments to the applicant.
+The County did not provide comments on the petition.
 The JPA/ILSBA indicates that the "The City's recommendation to the City Planning commission and City Council to approve, approve with conditions, or deny a proposed Development of Extrajurisdictional Impact will set forth all County-proposed stipulations that are based on adopted County standards, neighborhood and community plans, industry standards, or common agreement between the City and County."
 City staff has maintained the position that County stipulations will be forwarded to Planning Commission and City Council.
-However, no stipulations have been provided Page 2 of 13 as of the writing of this report.
-If they are received prior to the scheduled public hearing, staff will provided them at the hearing.
+However, no stipulations or conditions have been provided as of the writing of this report.
+If they are received prior to the scheduled public hearing, staff will provide them at the hearing.